 House training is the most important part of training and should begin on day one, especially for indoor cats.
 Placing their litter box in a private and safe place is the key to getting them to use it successfully, and they will likely pick the habit up quickly if given a peaceful, private place to do their business.

 Because Siamese cats are so similar to dogs in temperament and behavior, positive reinforcement training is an ideal methodology.
 Be gentle but firm, and reward good behavior with treats and affection.

 Grooming a Siamese cat’s short coat is fairly straightforward, and brushing a couple of times a week is perfect.
 Siamese cats are low-shedding, great for owners with allergies, and easy to care for.
-Depending on the activity levels of your cat, they may need occasional claw trimming.
-If you provide them with a scratch post or they are outdoors frequently, claw trimming shouldn’t need to be done as often.
+Depending on your cat’s activity levels, they may need occasional claw trimming.
+If you provide them with a scratching post or they are outdoors frequently, claw trimming shouldn’t need to be done as often.

 Health and Conditions